namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 so I will drop the feature that plays output for scoring in Rocket League.
 To be more robust; I will have the bot try and use youtube videos to play music instead of a taking an audio file from the filesystem.
 Since I'm changing the original purpose I will fork and rename the bot.
-This is the [repo](https://github.com/namalkanti/DynamicEntryBot).
+This is the new [repo](https://github.com/namalkanti/DynamicEntryBot).

-I mentioned in my previous post that I wanted to find concrete use cases for Rust.
+I mentioned in my previous [post](http://mitigatingfailure.com/Rust and Kotlin.html) that I wanted to find concrete use cases for Rust.
 I want to clarify that this is not one.
 I will likely not use this bot and don't expect anybody else to.
 This project is more of an excercise to test out design patterns in Rust.
 And as I also saw in my previous entry, my ideas in this area don't always pan out.